usaid-cs/yesterday-i-learned/random.md

 - Ryan Reynolds has a daughter called James.
 [He claims it's not strange: "I mean, I didn't call her Summer Squash Meadowlark, or something."](http://www.usmagazine.com/celebrity-news/news/ryan-reynolds-defends-his-baby-daughter-james-unusual-name-w163540)
 - The symbol of medicine is the Rod of Asclepius, which has only a single snake around it.
 The [staff of] Caduceus, on the other hand, has two snakes, and is [the staff of the god who escorts you to the afterlife](https://www.reddit.com/r/funny/comments/5rf9e6/this_is_one_cocky_hospital/dd7db6d/), which is obviously inappropriate for the medical profession.
 - "Wallflower" also refers to shy people who don't dance at a dance. (because they stay by the wall)
-- Good grilled cheese involve sppreading butter on the pan sides of the bread.
 - Intel processors stopped having pins.
 [Now the pins are on the motherboard.](http://i.imgur.com/aJn81KL.jpg)
 - The correct trigger finger position is [the middle of the first joint](http://i.imgur.com/Zu89sza.jpg).
 - ["Tax deductible"](https://familyshare.com/200/what-does-it-mean-to-be-tax-deductible-and-why-does-it-matter) means something reduces your taxable income, often in the form of tax credits.
 A non-tax deductible expense is therefore one that does not give you tax credits.